tingold/pgdog/docs/docs/configuration/pgdog.toml/general.md

 ### `tls_private_key`

-Path to the TLS private key pgDog will use to setup TLS connections with clients.
+Path to the TLS private key PgDog will use to setup TLS connections with clients.
 If none is provided, TLS will be disabled.

 Default: **none**